Stafford: Culture

-Media

-Newspapers

-Stafford is covered by the Express and Star and Staffordshire Newsletter, neither of which have offices in the town.

-Television

-Stafford is covered by BBC West Midlands and ITV Central, both broadcasting from Birmingham to the wider West Midlands region.
-Stafford is mainly served by the Sutton Coldfield transmitting station, just north of Birmingham, but some residents get a better picture from The Wrekin transmitting station, near Telford.

-Radio

-In terms of BBC Local Radio, Stafford is covered by BBC Radio Stoke, with a transmitter based on top of the County Education building.
-In commercial radio, Stafford is covered by Signal 1 (which is owned by Bauer and re-broadcasts 'The Hits' programming from Manchester or Birmingham for most of the day), broadcasting on 96.10 FM from a transmitter at Pye Green BT Tower, near Hednesford.
-Both these stations are based in Stoke-on-Trent and cover Staffordshire and Cheshire.

-Stafford can get marginal signals from the West Midlands regionals, like Heart West Midlands and Smooth West Midlands, and is at the very north of Free Radio's Black Country and Shropshire coverage area.

-Stafford also has a community radio station serving the town and surrounding areas, Stafford FM.
-Stafford FM broadcasts on 107.3 FM and online from studios in the town centre.

-BFBS Gurkha Radio broadcasts locally on 1278 kHz medium wave from Beacon Barracks.

 Climate

-Like most of the British Isles, Stafford has a maritime climate with cool summers and mild winters.
+Like most of the British Isles, Stafford has an oceanic climate which is a sub zone of temperate climates with cool summers and mild winters.
 The nearest Met Office weather station is at Penkridge, about 5 miles to the south.

 Economy

+Shoemaking

 Stafford has a history of shoemaking as far back as 1476, when it was a cottage industry, but a manufacturing process was introduced in the 1700s.
 William Horton founded a business in 1767 that became the largest shoe company in Stafford, selling worldwide.
 He had several government contracts through the town's Member of Parliament (MP), the playwright Richard Brinsley Sheridan.
 The shoe industry gradually died out in the late 20th century, with Lotus Shoes the last manufacturer.
 Its factory in Sandon Road was demolished in 2001 and replaced by housing.